biojava/biojava.github.io/_wiki/Current_events.md

 BioJava 3.0.2 adds new modules and enhances the capabilities of BioJava:

-`- biojava3-aa-prop: This new module allows the calculation of physico chemical and other properties of protein sequences.`
+- biojava3-aa-prop: This new module allows the calculation of physico chemical and other properties of protein sequences.
-`- biojava3-protein-disorder: A new module for the prediction of disordered regions in proteins.
-It based on a Java implementation of the RONN predictor.`
+- biojava3-protein-disorder: A new module for the prediction of disordered regions in proteins.
+It based on a Java implementation of the RONN predictor.

 Other noteworthy improvements:

-`- protein-structure: Improved handling of protein domains: Now with better support for SCOP.
-New functionality for automated prediction of protein domains, based on Protein Domain Parser.`
+- protein-structure: Improved handling of protein domains: Now with better support for SCOP.
+New functionality for automated prediction of protein domains, based on Protein Domain Parser.
-`- Improvements and bug fixes in several modules.`
+- Improvements and bug fixes in several modules.

 Currently, up to 8 different people are making commits per month.
 This gives an indication how active Biojava is being developed.
 The two new